OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

-To promote the creation of this dictionary, you can, at the end of the project/sprint, gather the list of attacks and countermeasures identified in a central location (wiki, database, file...) that will be used during the next workshop in combination with input from offensives people.
+To promote the creation of this dictionary, you can, at the end of the project/sprint, gather the list of attacks and countermeasures identified in a central location (wiki, database, file...) that will be used during the next workshop in combination with input from Penetration Testers.
 ```

 #### Step 3: After the workshop